 A great resource for learning, the mission of Pocono Environmental Education Center is to advance environmental education, sustainable living and appreciation for nature through hands-on experiences in a national park.
 Located within the boundaries of Delaware Water Gap National Recreation Area visitors will find 12 miles of hiking trails, the educational building that features displays and a bookstore, teaching yurts and family-oriented activities and workshops.

 Enjoy the rare opportunity to see Bald Eagles in the wild.
 The Upper Delaware River Region is one of the largest bald eagle wintering areas in the Northeastern United States.
-The Delaware Highlands Conservancy operates the Eagle Institute in nearby Lackawaxen, PA.
+The Delaware Highlands Conservancy operates a winter office in nearby Lackawaxen, PA.
 Visitors may learn more about eagles and their habitats, get information on eagle sightings and take a bus tour for guided eagle watching opportunities.
-The institute is open weekends in January and February.
+The office is open weekends in January and February.

 7. D & H Canal Park